The spectrum of a quantum Lifshitz black hole in two dimensions: Discussion and Outlook

 In this paper we have computed a one-loop correction to the partition function of 4d near-extremal charged Lifshitz black holes that arise in low energy effective actions of string theory.
 This has been accomplished by dimensionally reducing the four-dimensional black hole to an effective two-dimensional dilaton theory of gravity which is asymptotically $\text{AdS}_2$ and arises in the near-extremal charge limit of the Lifshitz black hole.
 By imposing wiggling boundary conditions we derived a boundary action formulation that resembles the Schwarzian action, with the key exception that our boundary action does not retain the $\text{SL}(2,\mathbb{R})$, but breaks it down to $U(1)$.
 A key difference with the JT case is that we perform a saddle point approximation of the dilaton to obtain the boundary description.
 We employed the boundary action in order to compute the quantum corrected partition function of these Lifshitz black holes.
 Our analysis shows that for small temperatures the quantum one-loop corrected partition function is given by

 where $S_{0}$ is the extremal entropy.
-This indicates that by including quantum corrections for the black hole entropy there is no exponential ground state degeneracy, furthermore we do not find a gapped energy scale.
+This indicates that including quantum corrections to the black hole entropy removes the exponential ground-state degeneracy observed in the semiclassical analysis.
 This corresponds with the results reported for Reissner-Nordström and Kerr-Newman black holes in recent work \cite{Iliesiu:2022onk, Banerjee:2023quv, Kapec:2023ruw, Rakic:2023vhv}, except that we find that the prefactor is $\sqrt{T}$ instead of $T^{3/2}$.
 This difference in prefactor stems from the lack of symmetries present at the horizon of these Lifshitz black holes, which merely retain $U(1)$ symmetries instead of the full $\text{SL}(2,\mathbb{R})$ symmetries.
 There is an intricate connection between the amount of symmetries present in the near-extremal region of the black hole and the prefactor of the one-loop corrected partition function.

-The one-loop corrected partition function $Z_{\text{BH}}(T)$, which we computed vanishes in the low temperature limit, hence it is expected that the corresponding density of states also vanishes in the low energy limit.
+The one-loop corrected partition function $Z_{\text{BH}}(T)$, which we computed vanishes in the low temperature limit, indicating that the corresponding density of states approaches zero as energy decreases, thereby removing the previously observed exponential ground-state degeneracy.
 The expression that we obtained for the quantum one-loop corrected density of states in equation \eqref{eq:qdensityofStates} behaves as $\rho_Q(E) \sim 1/\sqrt{E}$ for small energies indicating that the quantum corrected density of states blows up for small energies, i.e.~$\rho(E) \rightarrow \infty$ as $E \to 0$.
 This same low energy behaviour of the density of states is encountered in several non-relativistic theories, the most elementary being the one-dimensional infinite potential well.
 Note that integrating over a small band of energy smoothes out this blowing up behaviour and the total number of states does go to zero as $E\to0$, as highlighted pictorially in \autoref{fig:comp12}.
 In contrast the classical spectrum clearly exhibits an exponentially large ground state degeneracy.